KPBS/py3-pmp-wrapper/README.md

 <Navigable Doc: https://Some/arbitrary/endpoint?params=someparam>
 ```

-The client will automatically sign all requests and it should renew your access token if and it expires.
+The client will automatically sign all requests and it should renew your access token if it expires.

 Most of the useful navigation is done via `urn`, the primary method for accessing content, and the `Client` object provides a number of ways to get information in response to a `urn`.
 For example, let's look at `urn:collectiondoc:query:docs`, which contains information for querying documents.